AllanDoensen/LCC/README.md

     Added minor notes and GUI changes to indicate that this is not a bitcoin core blockchain.
 Started work on making this code 'alt-coin' like.

 <<< 11-Mar-2017
 	Removed block reward.
-When a block is created no block reward is given, the LCC relys on fees in bitcoin only.
+When a block is created no block reward is given, the LCC relies on fees in bitcoin only.
 It does not generate it's own native token.

 <<< 10-Mar-2017
 	First release